axelmisrain/XYZ-Bank-Automation/README.md

 ![](https://github.com/user-attachments/assets/bfc47b43-33d3-47dd-8bab-53fc0f0b01e6)

 ## Automation Test Plan
-This document outlines the automation testing plan for XYZ Bank, following POM and Test-Driven Development TDD.
+This document outlines the automation testing plan for XYZ Bank, following POM and Test-Driven Development TDD framework.

 ## Objectives
 The objectives of automation testing for the XYZ Bank are as follows: